circleci/circleci-docs/jekyll/_cci2/workflows.md

 In the example above,
 the `nightly` workflow is configured to run every day at 12:00am UTC.

-The `cron` key is specified using POSIX `crontab` syntax, see the [crontab man page](http://pubs.opengroup.org/onlinepubs/7908799/xcu/crontab.html) for `cron` syntax basics.
+The value of the `filters` key must be a set of branches that should follow the specified schedule.
+In the example above,
-The workflow will be run on the `master` and `beta` branches.
+the `nightly` workflow runs `only` on the `master` and `beta` branches.

 The `commit` workflow has no scheduled trigger configured, so it will run on the push of every commit.